ClearbrookAppDev/ClearbrookAppDev/README.md

 - 👋 Hi, I’m @ClearbrookAppDev

-This GitHub is our teams collection of repositories for our various dev projects.
+This GitHub is our IT team's collection of repositories for our various dev projects.
 Here you will find documentaiton, changelogs, and source codes for our in-house applications.

 Most of our applications are built in the Microsoft Power Platform and leverage Power Apps and Power Automate.